Bank Indonesia holds rates steady, focus remains on rupiah

 Since then, index provider MSCI warned that it could downgrade Indonesian equities due to market opacity, while credit rating agency Moody’s also downgraded Indonesia’s rating outlook to negative, causing further capital flight and market jitters.

-Warjiyo said BI would continue to assess whether there was room for more rate cuts at a later time to help support GDP growth.
+Warjiyo said BI would continue to assess whether there was room for more rate cuts at a later time to help support gross domestic product growth.
 REUTERS

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.